danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 docker-compose --env-file .env.dockercompose.local build
 ```

 Where `.env.dockercompose.local` is a gitignored file that specifies the secrets.
-You can name the .env file whatever you want, just make sure its in the [gitignore](https://git-scm.com/docs/gitignore) file so it doesn't get committed.
+You can name the .env file whatever you want, just make sure its in the [gitignore](https://git-scm.com/docs/gitignore) so it doesn't get committed.
 Here's what the env file will look like:

 ```
 GITHUB_USERNAME=your-github-username
 GITHUB_PAT_GEMS=your-github-pat
 ```

-This will make the values of `GITHUB_USERNAME` and `GITHUB_PAT_GEMS` from the .env file available to docker compose, which will then pass these on to the Dockerfile as ARG's, where they can then be used for the build.
+Now, when the docker-compose build command is run, it will have access to the values of `GITHUB_USERNAME` and `GITHUB_PAT_GEMS` from the .env file.
+Then these will get passed on to the Dockerfile as ARG's, where they can be used in building the image.

 ## Makefile